Newsletter

 We will be on hand any time of any day to support you in your placement and trip as a whole.
 There will always be someone you can speak to or get a hold of should you want to discuss anything or require any guidance, from organising and altering your timetable to changing your placement.
 Our team living in the volunteer house will also be able to offer advice regarding travel plans and the local area so you will soon feel at home.

 In terms of your placement make sure you bring at least one strong pair of shoes and full length trousers/tracksuit.
-Fundraising for patrol materials and hatchery improvements is a great way you can ensure you can hit the ground running as soon as you arrive and make a lasting impact in our lovely communities which we know you will come to love upon arrival.
+Fundraising for patrol materials such as red torch lights, fishing net lights and hatchery improvements is a great way you can ensure you can hit the ground running as soon as you arrive and make a lasting impact in ourย communities which we know you will come to love upon arrival.

 (Patrols are rota based with your fellow volunteers)